Skip to main content

 • Ozempic (semaglutide) is an injectable medication used to treat type 2 diabetes.
 It is in a class of drugs known as glucagon-like peptide-1 (GLP-1) agonists (incretin mimetics).

-• Ozempic can also lower the risk of a major cardiovascular (heart and blood vessel) events such as a heart attack, stroke, or death.
+• Ozempic can also lower the risk of a major cardiovascular (heart and blood vessel) events such as a heart attack, stroke, or death and can help to reduce the risk of worsening kidney disease and cardiovascular death in patients with type 2 diabetes

-• It works in several ways: it stimulates insulin release to lower your blood sugar when you need it, helps to reduce the amount of sugar released by your liver, and slows down the rate that food leaves your stomach to help prevent blood sugar spikes.
+• It works in several ways: it stimulates insulin release to lower your blood sugar when you need it, helps to reduce the amount of sugar released by your liver, and slows down the rate that food leaves your stomach to help prevent blood sugar spikes, which can help control your hunger.

-This is not all the information you need to know about Ozempic for safe and effective use.
-Review the full Ozempic information here, and discuss this information with your doctor or other health care provider.
+This is not all the information you need to know about Ozempic for safe and effective use and does not replace your healthcare providers instructions.
+Review the full product information and discuss this information with your doctor or other health care provider.

 References